a3sha2/asltest/README.rst

    analysis.

-Limitations and reasons not to use *fMRIPrep*
+Limitations and reasons not to use *ASLPrep*
 ---------------------------------------------

 1. Very narrow :abbr:`FoV (field-of-view)` images oftentimes do not contain